ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 ![Debug Ballerina programs](../images/debug-ballerina-intellij.gif)

 ### Troubleshooting
-- Stepping over code lines in non-blocking paths (eg: action invocations) will not pause VM on next line
+- You need to manually add a breakpoint to the next line when stepping over code lines in non-blocking paths (e.g., action invocations).
+Otherwise, it will not pause the VM on the next line by default.
     - workaround: manually put a breakpoint to next line
-- There are some cases where stepping over gives unexpected behavior
+- However, this will not happen in certain instances.
+For example, when there are multiple workers and a `wait` expression waiting for them, even though stepping over hits and passes the waiting line in the source, workers might not yet be executed.
     - Eg: When there are multiple workers and a wait expression waiting for them, even though step over hit and pass wait line in source, workers are not yet finished execution.

 ## Viewing the sequence diagram